 - Focus primarily on development to take advantage of the spread between development yields and stabilised yields

 COMPONENTS OF GTIS US STRATEGY

-- Develop modern warehouse and distribution assets to meet local demand
+- Develop high-quality assets focused on local demand

 - Focus on key distribution hubs with strong strategic regional importance